espressif/esp-idf/examples/peripherals/i2c/i2c_bme280_test/README.md

 Custom I2C configurations for the sensor can be made in the code by replacing `bme280_init()` with `bme280_custom_init()`.
 Full documentation
 can be found in the `bme280.c` file.

-### Configure the project

-Open the project configuration menu (`idf.py menuconfig`).
-Then go into `Example Configuration` menu.

-- In the `I2C Master` submenu, you can set the pin number of SDA/SCL according to your board.
-Also you can modify the I2C port number and frequency of the master.

 ### Build and Flash

 Enter `idf.py -p PORT flash monitor` to build, flash and monitor the project.